nickbraz1/commercialfishingdata/README.md

 The  provided by the CDC and NIOSH via the Data Liberation Project contain information on **fatalities and vessel disasters** in the U.S. commercial fishing industry.
 These records enable analysis of industry hazards and help answer questions like:
 - Where are the most hazardous fisheries?
 - What are the most common causes of fatalities?
+- When are fatalaties most likely to occur?
+- Have fatalaties been increasing or decreasing?
-- What prevention efforts would be most effective?
+- What states have recorded the most fatalities?

 ## Code

-This repository contains data and analysis files related to the CFID dataset:
+This records repository contains data and analysis files related to the CFID dataset:

-- [`comfish-analysis.malloy`](comfish-analysis.malloy), sources all the data tables for the analysis portion of this repository.
+- [`comfishdata.csv`](comfishdata.csv), sources all the data tables for the analysis portion of this repository.
-- [`comfish-analysis.malloynb`](comfish-analysis.malloynb), performs the data analysis using Malloy.
+- [`commercialfishingdata.malloynb`](commercialfishingdata.malloynb), performs the data analysis using Malloy.
-- [`analysis.py`](analysis.py), contains Python code for additional statistical analysis and visualization.

 ## Summary of Findings

 The key insights from the analysis include:
 - **Most hazardous fisheries** are concentrated in specific geographic regions.
+The Pacific Area tends to be more dangerous than the Atlantic Area.
 - **Drowning and vessel instability** are the most common causes of fatalities.
-- The majority of vessel disasters involve **wood and fiberglass hull materials**.
+- The majority of vessel disasters involve **steel and fiberglass hull materials**, although the majority of hulls are made from these materials.
-- Seasonal variations significantly impact incident rates.
+- More fatalities occur when water temperature is lower.
+Vessel Types classified as "Catchers" recorded the most fatalities.
+Similarly, Sole, Code and Shrimp represent the top three most fatal species fisherman are after.
+Deckhands were most likely to loose their life as a result of drowning.
+- While Hawaii, Washington and Alaska are the top three most dangerous states to fish in, the number of fatalities per year in the US have been steadily declining since 2000.

 ## Licensing